 Cowes Harbour is a Trust Port, designated and recognised by the Department for Transport.
 As such, it is an independent statutory body, run by an independent board for the benefit of stakeholders.
-Cowes Harbour Commission is committed to operating within government guidelines set by the Department of Transport and published in Modernising Trust Ports (Second Edition 2009).
+CHC is committed to operating within government guidelines set by the Department of Transport and published in the Ports Good Governance Guidance (PGGG).

 The business objectives of Cowes Harbour Commission are set out in a strategy document, currently the CHC Strategic Plan 2016-2021.
-Progress towards these objectives is reported monthly to Commissioners, quarterly to the Harbour Advisory Committee, and annually at a Public Meeting and in an Annual Report.
+Progress towards these objectives is reported monthly to Commissioners, several times a year to the Harbour Advisory Committee, and annually at a Public Meeting and in an Annual Report.

 Cowes Harbour Commission’s primary statutory duties are as follows: